DrTexx/Volux/docs/basics/intro.rst

     pip install volux

-.. warning:: Markdown doesn't support a lot of the features of Sphinx,
-          like inline markup and directives.
-However, it works for basic prose content. reStructuredText is the preferred format for technical documentation, please read this blog post for motivation.

 Installing from source
 ======================

+.. warning:: If any of the code below looks unfamiliar or scary to you,
+          building from source is not a good idea.
+It is highly recommended to install volux from pip or at least via the latest wheel release on pypi.

 .. prompt:: bash $